 This assignment is designed to encourage students to keep up with material covered in class while offering them the opportunity to test their mastery of concepts and to try out additional computational exercises.
 It also exposes students to various kinds of questions they should be considering when reviewing material.
 Quizzes will be posted on Canvas and need to be completed every two weeks by Friday at 5pm of that week, unless otherwise stated.
 Announcements will be sent out when a quiz is posted.
 The quiz will be closed after the due date and time.
+It is your responsibility to ensure that you complete the quizzes on time.

-Proportion of final grade: Quizzes are worth 20% of the final grade.
+Proportion of final grade: Quizzes are worth 25% of the final grade.